 The 2017 Plan provides that the total number of shares of common stock reserved for issuance thereunder will automatically increase on January 1st of each year ending on (and including) January 1, 2027, in an amount equal to 4.0% of the total number of shares of common stock outstanding on December 31st of the preceding year.
-In addition, the 2017 ESPP provides that the total number of shares of common stock reserved for issuance thereunder will automatically increase on January 1st of each year ending on (and including) January 1, 2027, in an amount equal to the lesser of (i) 1.0% of the total number of shares of common stock outstanding on December 31st of the preceding year, and (ii) 205,000 shares of common stock; or such lesser number of shares of common stock as determined by our board of directors.
+In addition, the 2017 ESPP provides that the total number of shares of common stock reserved for issuance thereunder will automatically increase on January 1st of each year ending on (and including) January 1, 2027, in an amount equal to 4.0% of the total number of shares of common stock reserved for issuance thereunder will automatically increase on January 1st of each year ending on (and including) January 1, 2027, in an amount equal to the lesser of (i) 1.0% of the total number of shares of common stock outstanding on December 31st of the preceding year, and (ii) 205,000 shares of common stock; or such lesser number of shares of common stock as determined by our board of directors.